BeeBeeBethC/The-Gardening-Club/README.md

    8. Let the Repository download and click 'open' when the onscreen prompt appears in the bottom right hand corner of the screen.

+### How to create a fork of the repository:

-How to create a fork of The Gardening Club:
+How to create a fork of The Gardening Club repository

    1. Sign up or login to Github.